HSRLCLab/SmartFactory_Vehicle-Sortic/README.md

 ## Tools and Technologies

-The source-code is written in C++.
+The source code is written in C++.
-To achieve this project, the following listed tools and technologies were used.
+To achieve this project, the following tools and technologies were used.

 ### Doxygen